Hikouki0408/BSc_thesis_VU/README.md

           ```
           java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000
           ```
-    4. Then run: python3 OIE_proposed_model.py on another terminal
+    3. Run: python3 OIE_proposed_model.py on another terminal
 - Here is an example of text input and its corresponding result in the picture below.
 When the extracted text contains two sentences with a period (’.’) separating them, the Open IE model extracts three sets of triples from the input.
 However, if the period is missing between the two sentences, the model only extracts one set of triples.

     <img src="Figures/Open_stanford.png" alt="Figure 2" width="800" height="320">